matthew-holman/movie_names/README.md

 ```

 ## 🚀 Notes
-I'm just playing around with Flutter for the first time, no idea what is idiomatic Dart and or Flutter, this is not intended as an example of
+I'm just playing around with Flutter for the first time, no idea what is idiomatic Dart and or Flutter, this is not intended as an good example.